Reading Time: 17 mins

 • Convert your property to a long-term rental: If the market is appreciating and you want to hold onto it, you have the option of renting it out as a long-term rental.
 By going to Zillow, Realtor.com or any of the other real estate sites, you can research what your property will rent for on a traditional annual lease.
 Just enter the zip code of the property, filter for the number of beds, baths and square footage and see what similar properties are renting for.

-By now, you have a good idea of how short-term vacation rentals work and how they differ from the traditional long-term rentals.
+By now, you have a good idea of how short-term vacation rentals work and how they differ from traditional long-term rentals.
 Are short-term vacation rentals for you?
 Here are some considerations.

 You should consider a vacation rental if:

-• The investment (down payment, closing costs, etc.,) represents no more than 10% of your overall net worth;
+• The investment (down payment, closing costs, etc.) represents no more than 10% of your overall net worth;

 • You’re doing a large 1031 exchange and it’s easier to find one vacation rental than five long-term rentals within your deadlines;

-• You like owning the most desirable properties in the most desirable locations
+• You like owning the most desirable properties in the most desirable locations;

 • You want to have the property available for your own personal use or to even retire to someday.